leetsa/service/README.md

-#try to send PR service
+#trying the merge thing service